The Public Paperfolding History Project

 x

-Designs from the Triple Blintz Basic form
+Designs developed from Froebel's Third Groundform / The Triple Blintz Basic form

 As far as I know the Triple Blintz Basic Form itself first appears as a napkin fold, 'Serviette pliee en form de Croix du Sainct Esprit', in 'L'Escole parfaite des officiers de bouche' which was published by J Ribou in Paris in 1662.